LakshmanjeeChappa/Network_security/Siem.md

 **INTRO**

-n this lab I deployed a complete lightweight SIEM pipeline using Suricata for intrusion detection, Promtail for log forwarding, Loki for log storage, and LogCLI for querying.
+In this lab I deployed a complete lightweight SIEM pipeline using Suricata for intrusion detection, Promtail for log forwarding, Loki for log storage, and LogCLI for querying.
 The goal was to observe network security events, generate alerts, forward them into a centralized log system, and analyze them.
 This setup helped demonstrate how SOC teams collect, index, and correlate security logs in real environments.

+Suricata

+Suricata watches network traffic in real time and detects anything suspicious.
+It creates detailed JSON logs and alerts that the rest of the pipeline can analyze.

+Loki

+Loki stores all the logs in a fast, searchable way without needing heavy indexing.
+It basically acts as the central place where all Suricata logs end up.

+Promtail

+Promtail reads log files from the system and ships them to Loki.
+It also adds labels so the logs are easier to search and filter later.

+LogCLI

+LogCLI is a command-line tool used to query and view logs stored in Loki.
+It lets me quickly check alerts, filter logs, and verify that everything is working